pliu/k8splayground/README.md

 pod-behaviour contains a set of Dockerfiles, manifests, and instructions for experimenting with container and Pod behaviour (e.g., termination grace period, shutdown hooks and signals, exit codes and restart policies).
 This is a good module to start with as containers are at the heart of Kubernetes.
 Documentation can be found [here](pod-behaviour/README.md).

-The Makefile contains targets for creating and destroying the cluster, applying and deleting the various applications, and other helpers (e.g. running Prometheus rule tests).

 ## Application deployment
 There are two ways to deploy applications in K8sPlayground: Helm and Argo CD.
 The two methods, as set up in this project, are mutually exclusive as they are configured to deploy the same applications with the same names in the same namespaces.

 The Makefile targets for applying/deleting applications found in the READMEs of the various applications use Helm-driven deployment.
 These targets are written to create the application if it doesn't exist and to update it otherwise.